 A BOOK ABOUT TUNSTALL MARKET

 Tunstall’s indoor market was opened in 1858.
-To celebrate the 160th anniversary of its openning, historical geographer, Betty Cooper and international heritage lawyer, David Martin are writing a book about the market which is being published later this year.
+To celebrate the 160th anniversary of its opening, historical geographer, Betty Cooper and international heritage lawyer, David Martin are writing a book about the market.

 Tunstall’s historic Market Hall is one of the few remaining Victorian covered markets in the country.